awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

   - The depedency libraries are Curl, OpenSSL, and Log4Cplus.

 ### CMake Arguments
-You can pass the following CMake options:
+You can pass the following additional CMake options:

 | Option	                     | Default       | Description	|
 |:-----------------------------|:-------------:|:-------------|